-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2015, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2016, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2015 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2016 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert New SAT scores (2016) to Old SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores 82% Number submitting SAT scores 2332 C9 Percent submitting ACT scores 33% Number submitting ACT scores 939
+C9 Percent submitting SAT scores 79% Number submitting SAT scores 2314 C9 Percent submitting ACT scores 36% Number submitting ACT scores 1053

 C9 25th Percentile 75th Percentile

 C9 SAT Critical Reading 550 660

-C9 SAT Math 600 720
+C9 SAT Math 600 710

 SAT Writing 540 660

 SAT Essay 8 9

 C9 ACT Composite 26 31

-C9 ACT Math 26 32